Part of the alepha package. Import from alepha/server/auth.

 TODO: Implement Apple authentication

-Already configured GitHub authentication descriptor.
+Already configured GitHub authentication primitive.

 Uses OAuth2 to authenticate users via their GitHub accounts.
 Upon successful authentication, it links the GitHub account to a user session.